pgomez-r/inception/guide/10_LINK_SERVICES.md

 # Link all services together - Volumes and Network

-At this point we have each service working correctly by itself, but not quite finished yet, as some of them need to be connected to other.
+At this point we have each service working correctly by itself, but we are not finished quite yet, as some of them need to be connected to others.
 So, to finish the work, let's modify our docker-compose.yml to set this connections right.

-Also, we could upgrade our Makefile again after all the work is done, adding some useful rules.
+Also, we will upgrade our Makefile again after all the work is done, adding some useful steps and rules.

-## Step 6.
+## Step 1.
 Update nginx configuration to work with WordPress

 We need to change the configuration of nginx so that it processes only php files.
 To do this, remove everything from the config index.html .